vseventer/eleventy-webpack-boilerplate/README.md

 The `config` block in `package.json` enumerates three directories:
 * `input`: the source of your web application.
-* `intermediate`: the output directory for [Eleventy], and input directory for [Webpack].
+* `intermediate`: the output directory for [Eleventy], and input directory for [webpack].
 You should never directly modify contents in this directory.
 * `output`: the final build of your web application.

 ### `.babelrc`
 The [Babel] smart preset is used allowing you to use the latest JavaScript.
 Two separate plugins supporting (private) class methods and properties are added by default as well.

 ### `.eslintrc` and `src/.eslintrc`
 This project follows [Airbnb] configuration for [ESLint].
-The source directory extends the base configuration, and makes sure you can use certain environment variables in your JavaScript, as [supported][2] by [Webpack].
+The source directory extends the base configuration, and makes sure you can use certain environment variables in your JavaScript, as [supported][2] by [webpack].

 Linting is ran on your configuration files, as well as the scripts in the source directory of your static site.